 Pink and ruby red grapefruits may owe their edge to lycopene, a carotenoid that lends them their rosy color.
 Lycopene is a potent cancer-fighter, especially in the case of prostate cancer.
 In one study, men who regularly consumed lycopene-rich foods were 82 per cent less likely to develop prostate cancer.
 The orange-red pigment that colors oranges and tangerines also has cancer-fighting properties.
 It has been shown to lower the risk of developing lung cancer, especially among smokers.
 Grapefruit, too, may protect smokers; in one study, drinking three six-ounce glasses of grapefruit juice daily reduced the activity of an enzyme that activates cancer-causing chemicals found in tobacco smoke.

 Diets high in citrus appear to have a protective effect against a host of other cancers as well.
 The pulp of citrus contains compounds that appear to help prevent breast cancer.
 Liminoids, phytonutrients found in oranges and grapefruits, help guard against cancers of the mouth, skin, stomach, and colon.
 They may inhibit tumor formation by increasing a key detoxifying enzyme that helps the body excrete toxic compounds.
 The detoxifying properties may also account for the reduced risk of kidney stones associated with regular consumption of orange or grapefruit juice.

-With all of these phenomenal benefits, it's clear that no one should wait for the sniffles to indulge in winter citrus.
-And those who already have their daily glass of orange or grapefruit juice shouldn't take it for granted.
-Prior to the 20th century, citrus was an expensive delicacy consumed only on special occasions.
-Today, with the affordability of abundant citrus and all the gifts it gives your body, every day can be Christmas.
+With all of these phenomenal benefits, it's clear that those who already have their daily glass of orange or grapefruit juice shouldn't take it for granted.
+Prior to the 20th century, citrus fruit was an expensive delicacy consumed only on special occasions.
+Today, with the affordability of abundant citrus and all the gifts it gives your body, every day can be an occasion.